superjax/inertial_sense_ros/README.md

 - `firmware_update` (inertial_sense/FirmwareUpdate)
   - Updates firmware to the `.hex` file supplied (use absolute filenames)
 * `set_refLLA` (std_srvs/Trigger)
   - Takes the current estimated position and sets it as the `refLLA`.
-Use this to set a base position after a survey, or to zero out the `ins` topic.
+Use this to set a base position after a survey, or to zero out the `ins` topic.1